 In 2017 Edmonton had seven forwards with 10+ goals.
 The past four seasons they had: 2018 (9), 2019 (5), 2020 (9) and 2021 (8, prorated).
-However, last season all six were players who played in the top six.
+However, last season all six who were on pace for 10+ goals at 5×5 were players who played in the top six.
 If the Oilers can have two or three players from the bottom six contribute 10+ goals then their depth will be quite good.
 Especially because most of those goals will occur at 5×5 due to limited PP time for the second unit.

 8. Mike Smith and Kris Russell are the only Oilers skating today.
 The rest have the day off.
 Tippett mentioned he wants to play Russell with Evan Bouchard on Thursday and if Smith continues to progress he will also play on Thursday.
 I asked Tippett about Bouchard’s low TOI last game and he said that won’t be the norm.
 He will play more in the regular season, he was just experimenting with a few things.
 Bouchard has played 25 minutes more than any D-man in preseason thus far, so I wouldn’t get too concerned over one game of TOI.
 As Tippett said he was trying a few different things because it was preseason.